androng/JobMatchAI/README.md

 - Languages: English
 ```

-1. Go to Google Cloud Console and create a service account and download the google_service_account_credentials.json file.
+1. Go to Google Cloud Console and create a service account and download the google_service_account_credentials.json file and put it in this directory.

 ## Usage